timusv5977/Straight-Line-Wind-Flow/README.md

 $ <i><b>icoFoam</b></i>

-These are part of the ASEE-2021 paper,'Incorporating Two Weeks Open Source Software Lab Module in CFD and Fluids Courses' by S. Verma, Z. Mansouri and R.P.
+These are part of the ASEE-2021 paper,'Incorporating Two Weeks Open Source Software Lab Module in CFD and Fluids Courses' by <b>S. Verma</b>, Z. Mansouri and R.P.
 Selvam from the Univeristy of Arkansas.